pmesa48/worldcupbet/README.md

 To use the program open a terminal and type:

-python main.py <path to files directory> bet.xlsx <name of the output file>
+python main.py "path to files directory" bet.xlsx "name of the output file"